 When I was growing up my church had a saying on the wall in the entryway, “If You Are Too Busy, Then You Are Too Busy”.
 I never quite understood what that meant as a child.
 I mean it just didn’t make much sense to me.

 However, after several years of being in business for myself, I began to get people coming to me asking if they could work for me or work with me… when the opportunity arose I would give some people that chance they had been pressing me about…

-And believe it or not, more times than not once I opened up the opportunity I saw dismal performance, constant excuses, people wanting to be handheld… it was demoralizing for me.
+And believe it or not, more times than not once I opened up the opportunity I saw dismal performances, constant excuses, people wanting to be handheld… it was demoralizing for me.